History of Chad: Military rule (1975–1978)

-Civil war (1979-1982)
+Civil war (1979–1982)

 Internal dissent within the government led Prime Minister Habré to send his forces against Malloum's national army in the capital in February 1979.
-Malloum was ousted from the presidency, but the resulting civil war amongst the 11 emergent factions was so widespread that it rendered the central government largely irrelevant.
+Malloum was ousted from the presidency, but the resulting civil war among the 11 emergent factions was so widespread that it rendered the central government largely irrelevant.
 At that point, other African governments decided to intervene.

 A series of four international conferences held first under Nigerian and then Organization of African Unity (OAU) sponsorship attempted to bring the Chadian factions together.
 At the fourth conference, held in Lagos, Nigeria, in August 1979, the Lagos Accord was signed.
 This accord established a transitional government pending national elections.
 In November 1979, the Transitional Government of National Unity (GUNT) was created with a mandate to govern for 18 months.
 Goukouni Oueddei, a northerner, was named president; Colonel Kamougué, a southerner, Vice President; and Habré, Minister of Defense.
 This coalition proved fragile; in January 1980, fighting broke out again between Goukouni's and Habré's forces.
 With assistance from Libya, Goukouni regained control of the capital and other urban centers by year's end.
 However, Goukouni's January 1981 statement that Chad and Libya had agreed to work for the realization of complete unity between the two countries generated intense international pressure and Goukouni's subsequent call for the complete withdrawal of external forces.
+The United States foreign intelligence agency, CIA under the Reagan Administration took active part in supporting Hissène Habré.
+Human Rights Watch has reported "the United States helped Habré take power in the first clandestine operation launched by Ronald Reagan's CIA chief, William J. Casey, when he took over the agency in 1981..."